MoMo830/AliG/README.md

 </details>

+## Known issues :
+* On low resolution screens or high Windows scaling settings (150%+), some UI elements may be cut off or overlap.

 ## Roadmap :
 * **Code Consolidation & Stress Testing:** Heavy workload testing to ensure 100% stability on massive G-code files.
 * **UI/UX Overhaul:** Rationalizing the interface to move away from "slider-heavy" menus towards a more intuitive workflow.